Leslie Norris: Short story collections

+Short stories

 Awards

 His works have won numerous awards, including the Cholmondeley Poetry Prize, the David Higham Memorial Prize, the Katherine Mansfield Memorial Award, the AML Award for poetry (in 1996), and the Welsh Arts Council Senior Fiction Award.
 He is also an honorary Doctor of Letters of the University of Glamorgan, and honorary Doctor of Humane Letters of BYU.
 Leslie is a Fellow of the Royal Society of Literature and of the Welsh Academy.